 BARRIE CURLING CLUB

-Curling action kicks off Friday morning at 8 a.m., and continues through to the finals on Monday, Oct.
-10 at noon.
-There is no admission fee to attend, and parking is available on site at 175 Essa Rd.
+Curling action kicks off Thursday afternoon at 3:00 pm, and continues through to the Finals on Monday, October 9 at 5:00 pm.
+There is no admission fee to attend, and parking is available on-site at 175 Essa Road.
 Spectators are welcome.